onebeyond/awesome-proof-of-concept/README.md

 ## AI

+Artificial intelligence (AI) is the simulation of human intelligence processes by machines, especially computer systems.
+These processes include learning (the acquisition of information and rules for using the information), reasoning (using rules to reach approximate or definite conclusions) and self-correction.

 - [POC Running local instance of stable-diffusion and Slack](https://github.com/onebeyond/poc-local-stable-diffusion) - Just showing how to use StableDiffusion via Slack.

 ## Other